itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 ### Config.PhoneMail
 - This is used to determine your which phone script you use to send an email with preview details to your players
 - This is only used if `Config.PreviewPhone` is true
-- This currently as of writing this only supports `qb-phone` and `gks-phone`
+- This currently as of writing this only supports `indigo-phone` and `gks-phone`

 ### Config.CosmeticRemoval
 - This simply, when enabled, will remove the cosmetic items (listed above) from your inventory when successfully added to the vehicle